EC528-Fall-2024/async-batch-cloud-llms/README.md

     - Python (version 3.8 or higher)

 2. **Dependencies**:
-    - Install the required Python packages by running:
+    - Navigate to the `User-Script` directory and install the required Python packages by running:
       ```bash
       pip install -r requirements.txt
       ```